Easter message of Patriarch Kirill. Easter message of His Holiness Patriarch Kirill of Moscow and All Rus'. Easter message of Patriarch Kirill

 07.04.2018

-Beloved in the Lord archpastors, all-honourable presbyters and deacons, God-loving monks and nuns, dear brothers and sisters!
+Beloved in the Lord, archpastors, all-honorable presbyters and deacons, God-loving monks and nuns, dear brothers and sisters!

 CHRIST IS RISEN!

-From a heart filled with bright joy about the Savior Risen from the Sepulcher, I greet you all with these life-affirming words and congratulate you on holiday of holidays- Easter of the Lord.
+From a heart filled with bright joy about the Savior who rose from the Tomb, I greet you all with these life-affirming words and congratulate you on your holiday of holidays- Easter of the Lord.

-Now we are called to a great feast of faith, to a great triumph of the spirit.
-The only begotten Son of God, who came into the world, endured suffering and death on the cross, rose victoriously from the tomb by the command of the Heavenly Father!
-Jesus is risen and "death swallowed up in victory"(1 Corinthians 15:54)!
-He is risen - and the whole Universe rejoices!
+Now we are called to the great feast of faith, to the great triumph of the spirit.
+The Only Begotten Son of God, who came into the world, endured suffering and death on the cross, and by the command of the Heavenly Father rose victoriously from the grave!
+Jesus is risen - and "Death is swallowed up in victory"(1 Cor.
+15:54)!
+He has risen - and the whole Universe rejoices!
 The Lord abolished hell and crushed the power of the devil.
-And all this was done by the philanthropic God, to adopt us to Himself through Jesus Christ, in whom we have redemption through His blood and the forgiveness of sins(Eph.
+And all this was accomplished by the Humane-loving God, that He might adopt us as sons through Jesus Christ, in whom we have redemption through His blood and forgiveness of sins(Eph.
 1:4-5; 7).

-The victory of Christ over death is not only a spiritual but also a physical reality.
-The Lord Jesus was truly resurrected in body for the salvation of all people.
-With His resurrection, death lost its irreversible character, and for those who believed in Christ it became a birth into eternal life, a door that opens the way to heaven, to the Kingdom of God.
+Christ's victory over death is not only a spiritual, but also a physical reality.
+The Lord Jesus truly rose again in body for the salvation of all people.
+With His resurrection, death lost its irreversible character, and for those who believed in Christ it became birth into eternal life, a door that opens the path to heaven, to the Kingdom of God.

-Today, when the world is becoming more and more like the foolish rich man from the gospel parable (see Luke 12:16-21), when comfort, success and long life are declared almost the main values of human existence, we, the disciples and followers of the Savior, follow the apostle Paul boldly testifies: for us life is Christ(Philippians 1:21), and death is not the end of being.
-We say and believe this, for we know that God created the soul of man for eternity.
+Today, when the world is becoming more and more like the foolish rich man from the Gospel parable (see Luke 12:16-21), when comfort, success and long life are declared almost the main values of human existence, we, the disciples and followers of the Savior, follow the apostle Paul we boldly testify: for us life is Christ(Phil.
+1:21), and death is not the end of existence.
+We say and believe this, because we know: God created the human soul for eternity.

-How often we, immersed in the hustle and bustle of everyday life, lack the spiritual vigilance to recognize the transforming power of the Divine Presence in our lives!
+How often do we, immersed in the bustle and anxiety of everyday life, lack spiritual vigilance to recognize the transforming power of the Divine presence in our lives!
 But the Easter period is a very special time.
-On these days, even the very air seems to be saturated with an incomparable Paschal joy, and the love and mercy of God are poured out abundantly on every person.
+These days, even the air itself seems to be saturated with incomparable Easter joy, and God’s love and mercy are poured out abundantly on every person.

-Entering the celebration of this wondrous and radiant feast, we are called not only in word but also in deed to convincingly bear witness to the great gift that people received through the Risen Lord Jesus.
-Let us share the joyful Gospel news with those around us, give our love, care and attention to those close to us, and do good to those who need our help and comfort.
-Only in this way, with grateful lips and grateful hearts, glorifying the Savior who has risen from the tomb, do we become heirs of the completed Paschal miracle and boldly call ourselves sons and daughters of the Most High God, who has shown immeasurable love for all of us.
+As we enter into the celebration of this wondrous and radiant holiday, we are called not only in word, but also in deed, to convincingly testify to the great gift that people received through the Risen Lord Jesus.
+Let us share the joyful gospel news with those around us, give our love, care and attention to our loved ones, and do good to those who need our help and consolation.
+Only in this way, glorifying the Savior who rose from the tomb with grateful lips and a grateful heart, do we become heirs of the Easter miracle that took place and boldly call ourselves sons and daughters of the Most High God, who has shown immeasurable love for all of us.

-Heartily congratulating you on the bright holiday of Holy Pascha, I again and again turn to you with a joyful greeting:
+Heartily congratulating you on the bright holiday of Holy Easter, I again and again extend my joyful greetings to you:

 CHRIST IS RISEN!